-If you have questions and/or need assistance with sealing your RV, consult with your RV dealer.
+If you have questions and/or need assistance with sealing your RV. consult with your RV dealer.

-Roof Ladder (If So Equipped)
+Roof Ladder Ready (If So Equipped)

-Your RV may be equipped with an optional roof ladder.
-The RV roof has decking under the rubber roof membrane to allow you to walk on the roof (with caution) to do maintenance.
+Your RV may be equipped with a backer to support the installation of a (customer supplied) ladder.
+The RV roof has decking under the rubber roof membrane to allow you to walk (with caution) on the roof in order to do maintenance.